-• If the Exclude event date form option is checked - this is not flagged in Viedoc Clinic in any way, as a query cannot be raised if the Event date form is not visible (see Exclude event date form below).
+- If the Exclude event date form option is checked this is not flagged in Viedoc Clinic in any way, as a query cannot be raised if the Event date form is not visible (see Exclude event date form below). - Events that are added using the automatic event date functionality will burn-in the current effective design.